Tony Avent: Career

 In 1978, he began working for the North Carolina State Fairgrounds in Raleigh as its Landscape Director.
 He worked there for 16 years until 1994.
 In addition he worked as a volunteer curator of the Shade Garden at the J. C. Raulston Arboretum from 1985 to 1994.
 He also worked as a weekly garden columnist for Raleigh's News and Observer newspaper from 1987 to 1998.
 He established Plant Delights Nursery and Juniper Level Botanic Gardens in 1988 and by 1994 the business had expanded enough for him to resign his state job and become a full-time nurseryman.

 In addition to running the nursery, Avent is a plant breeder who is best known for his Hosta breeding program, but is actively breeding other genera as well.
 In addition, Tony Avent travels the world on plant hunting expeditions to search for new, rare, and unusual plants.
 He is also an avid plant collector with a large collection of rare variegated Agave.
 He is a prolific writer as well, having authored a book (So You Want to Start a Nursery – 2003, Timber Press) and dozens of newspaper articles, magazine articles, and web articles.
 Avent was featured in the book, Heroes of Horticulture by Barbara Paul Robinson, 2018; Beautiful Madness by James Dodson, 2006; The Plant Hunter’s Garden by Bobby Ward, Fall 2004, and The Collector’s Garden Book by Ken Druse, 1996.
-He is currently a contributing editor to Fine Gardening Magazine.
 In addition, every year travels the country, having given over 800 lectures on gardening topics.
 He also lectures each year at Plant Delights Nursery.
-In 2018, Avent was named a Distinguished Alumni at his alma mater, North Carolina State University.
+In 2018, Avent was named a Distinguished Alumni at his alma mater, North Carolina State University, and in 2025, he was awarded the Veitch Memorial Medal by the Royal Horticultural Society, becoming only the 37th American to be so honored.

-Avent is married to Raleigh business woman and childhood friend Anita Avent, a B.S. and MBA graduate of Meredith College.
-Anita Avent is also a mindfulness and nonduality teacher as well as a Board Certified Holistic Health Practitioner.
-She established the Center for Mindfulness and Nonduality at Juniper Level Botanic Gardens in 2013.
-She is a former health insurance administrator, regulator, and director with Cigna, the State of North Carolina and a Preceptor and Faculty Associate at the Department of Health Policy and Administration at the University of North Carolina at Chapel Hill and mother to three adult children.
-She is also an independent business strategist and healthcare industry consultant appointed by Governor James B. Hunt, Jr. in 1996 to serve as a Rules Review Commissioner on the State of North Carolina Rules Review Commission.
+Avent is married to Raleigh business woman and childhood friend Anita Avent.